omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ---
 title: "NFT Minting Tutorial"
-slug: "/zero-to-hero-nft-minting"
+slug: "/NFT-minting-tutorial"
 sidebar_position: 1
 ---
 *Estimated completion time: 20 mins*

 This tutorial provides a step by step guide on how to mint a NFT on Immutable X. It is designed for developers building on Web3 for the first time, so anyone can follow along regardless of prior experience.
 This has been simplified for educational purposes and we are working on expanding the content.
-If you'd prefer to dive into the code, check out our [SDK](https://github.com/immutable/imx-core-sdk/).

 By the end of this tutorial you will have:

 - Prepared an NFT collection
-- Deployed a smart contract
+- Deployed a smart contract for your NFT collection
 - Minted and listed an NFT

 If you get stuck at any point, reach out on the dev-faq and dev-discussion channels in our [Discord](https://discord.gg/TkVumkJ9D6).
 Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdTLIXldLRZQB4i2YTHtQwxmrDbTkHphuxtLoVe7j-YVU7VYw/viewform) to provide feedback on the tutorial or let us know what topics you'd like to see in our documentation.